 The Nova Scotia shooter (we will not post their name) incident went on for 12 hours, impersonating a police officer, including having a replica police car.
 Once again, the laws that have been enacted would not have prevented the crime they are said to prevent.
 Only one of the guns used were traced to Canada, and it has been said he obtained them illegally.
 The gunman did not have the proper license to obtain these guns, but legal gun owners must now pay the consequences.

 There is a two year amnesty period for legal gun owners to turn them in, and receive some type of compensation.
 Trudeau has also said you may export them from the country once an export license has been obtained.

 Trudeau commented that the time for thoughts and prayers were over, along with no need for an AR15 to hunt deer.

-Just seems odd, that a country with one of the highest per gun capita, and lowest “massacre” recored would pass such a overreaching type of legislation.
-Literally having more massacres before 1900, than after, with some occuring with a knife.
+Just seems odd, that a country with one of the highest per gun capita, and lowest “massacre” recorded would pass such a overreaching type of legislation.
+Literally having more massacres before 1900, than after, with some occurring with a knife.
 Source – Wikipedia.